Setting the stage: The emergence of the cloud data lake

 The requirements: What to look for in a file lake

 A real cloud file lake must, at its heart, be a scalable file system.
-In order to serve large scale file workloads, the cloud file lake must be able to grow in capacity and performance to meet the needs of the workflow.
-At the same time, it must offer the core features of an enterprise-ready file system needed to serve multiple workloads.
+In order to serve large-scale file workloads, the cloud file lake must be able to grow in capacity and performance to meet the needs of the workflow.
+At the same time, it must offer the core features of an enterprise data storage solution needed to serve multiple workloads.
 Some key capabilities we believe are central to any cloud file lake:

 - Serve Windows, Linux, and Mac clients (and applications) without any customization and from the same namespace

 - Offer standard enterprise file management tools such as quotas and snapshots so that administrators can protect data and avoid cost overruns

 - Integrate with Active Directory and LDAP, and offer granular permission control (across Windows/Mac/Linux) to control intellectual property risk